 - Meet with the team at the practice for their N95 fit tests and to accustom themselves to new equipment and PPE (HVE, air purifiers, donning of paper gowns, etc.) More fit testing and PPE information can be found here:

-OSHA N95 Fit Test Statement and Video
+OSHA N95 Fit Test Video

 ADA OSHA N95 User Seal Check Video